 A few prompts:

 ∙ Tessa is sitting in a classroom or studying at home when something happens that changes her forever.
-Write the scene and make it the occurrence that changes her a small moment, the change almost imperceptible but real.
+Write the scene and make it occurrence that changes her a small moment, the change almost imperceptible but real.
 Then think again; put her back in the same place and make something different but equally significant happen.
 Repeat once more.
 Pick your favorite and turn it into a story.

 ∙ This can be fantasy or not.
 Ivan can be a modern boy or a prince who is buying a present for his dad’s birthday.
 They haven’t been getting along lately, and Ivan wants the present to bring them closer.
-Write the scene and its affect on the father-son relationship.
+Write the scene and its effect on the father-son relationship.

 ∙ Now let’s change it.
 Ivan wants the present to show his father how distant he feels they’ve grown, so he picks something emblematic of this.
 Write this scene.